TeamPuzel/SonicEngine/README.md

 - (Misc) + and - keys adjust the integer scale the game is rendering at, the default is 3x.
 - (Debug) Press 1 to toggle the visual debug overlay visualizing collision and more.
 - (Debug) Press 2 to override physics and freely fly around.
+- (Debug) Press 3 to toggle the object hitbox overlay (requires also enabling the general debug overlay).
 - (Debug) Press 8 to toggle the heuristic refresh rate lock.
 - (Debug) Press 9 to toggle the performance and refresh rate heuristic overlay.
 - (Debug) Press 0 to toggle vsync.